sjmisina/sufs_up/README.md

 ![june_results](readme_resources/june_temps.png)
 ![dec_results](readme_resources/dec_temps.png)

-The analysis yeilded these specific findings:
+Analysis yeilded these specific findings:

 * June is a warmer month with a low termperature of only 64&deg;F and a pleasant average temperature of 75&deg;F
 * December is cooler month with a low temperature of 56&deg;F, and the first quartile of results of 69&deg;F